 My first pair of pointe shoes.
 That was a BIG moment.

-Feeling special, the lady and customers admiring my feet.
+Feeling special, and a little proud, the lady and customers admiring my feet.

 Deciding on custom shoes (triple shank, 3/4 length, cut down heels) and still coming home with a fresh pair to wear now.

-A coming of age right, of passage for a dancer.
-I floated home with mom, and put them right back on when we got to the hotel, to show Dad.
+A coming of age.
+A right of passage for a dancer.
+I floated home with mom, in that sunny San Fransisco air, and put them right back on when we got to the hotel, to show Dad.
 I was nine, and the world was an adventure.

 But she gave me another gift, the next day, and I had forgotten it until tonight.

 Sitting by her knee, and watching her, as she taught me how to sew the ribbons on one shoe.
 Then she did one side of the other shoe, and I did the other to match.
 Trying to copy her stitches and angle them just so.